Balkan Adventure

 Day 13

-KotorToday you have the opportunity to take part in optional day trips out of Kotor.
-Perhaps take a cruise on Kotor Fjord, visiting the twin islands of Our Lady of the Rocks and Sveti Dordje (St George), with its church in the middle of the bay.
-Legends has it that sailors once spotted an image of the Virgin Mary on a rock here, and so then each time they completed a successful voyage they added another rock as an offering.
-Eventually so many were added that an island emerged and the church was built on top of it.
-Alternatively, consider a trip to Budva, a mere 30-minute busy ride out of Kotor.
+KotorToday, take an optional day trip out of Kotor.
+Maybe take a cruise on Kotor Fjord, visiting the twin islands of Our Lady of the Rocks and Sveti Dordje (St George), with its church in the middle of the bay.
+Legends has it that sailors once spotted an image of the Virgin Mary on a rock here, and each time they completed a successful voyage they added another rock as an offering.
+Eventually, so many were added that an island emerged, and the church was built on top of it.
+Alternatively, consider a trip to Budva, only half an hour out of Kotor.
 With its busy beaches, charming Old Town, bustling restaurants and bars, Budva is like Montenegro's little version of Miami.
-For some more history, head up to Montenegro's former capital Cetinje, now a laidback village with grand mansions that were used as embassies in days gone by.
-Enjoy a final night in Kotor, perhaps by listening to some of the live music that gets the cobbled streets busy.
+For some more history, head up to Montenegro's former capital Cetinje, now a laidback village with grand mansions that were once used as embassies.
+Enjoy a final night out in Kotor and maybe catch some live music that keep these cobbled streets busy.

 Meals: Breakfast -